Rockies vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Oakland Athletics and JJ Bleday hit the field in the second game of a three-game series against C.J.
-Cron and the Colorado Rockies, on Saturday at Coors Field.
+The Colorado Rockies and Oakland Athletics will meet on Sunday at Coors Field, at 3:10 PM ET, with Ryan McMahon and Tony Kemp among those expected to deliver at the plate.

-The Rockies are favored in this one, at -115, while the underdog Athletics have -105 odds to win.
-The over/under is 12 runs for the contest.
+The Rockies are favored in this one, at -110, while the underdog Athletics have -110 odds to play spoiler.
+The game's over/under has been set at 12.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.